See how major platforms rate on privacy. Click any company to see details, or analyze your own policy below.

 The overall score is a weighted average across six categories:

-Scores are converted to letter grades to make them easier to compare at a glance:
+Scores are converted to letter indicators to make them easier to compare at a glance.
+These are automated assessments, not legal determinations:

 Strong protections